 - Involvement in an accident while under the influence.

 The most serious form of DUI is vehicular homicide.
 If a drunk driver causes an accident that results in death, they may face felony charges and a long prison sentence.

 If you or your loved one was arrested for a DUI with aggravated factors, call a criminal defense lawyer right away.
 You must take immediate action in these cases.

 You will not face any jail time until you plead guilty or the prosecution proves the DUI charge and gets a conviction.
-How much jail time you will face in a DUI case depends, in large part, on the strength of your legal defense.
+The first goal in any case to obtain a dismissal.
+If convicted, how much jail time you may face in a DUI case depends on a variety of factors some listed above.
 Consult with a top-rated New Jersey drunk driving defense lawyer after being arrested and charged with a crime.

 Get Help From Our New Jersey DUI Defense Lawyer Right Away

 At the Law Offices of Anthony J. Vecchio, LLC, our top-rated New Jersey drunk driving defense attorney is a strong advocate for clients.